-Parameter Description Local IPv6 Address IPv6 address The IPv6 address of the router in the local subnet.
-Prefix length The length of the prefix subnet.
-Gateway IPv6 address Available if the Access point, Repeater, or Client mode was selected in the Initial Configuration Wizard.
-The gateway IPv6 address which is used by the router to connect to the Internet (e.g., for synchronizing the system time with an NTP server).
-Optional.
+Parameter Description Local IPv6 Address Available if the Access point, Repeater, or Client mode was selected in the Initial Configuration Wizard.
+Gateway IPv6 address The gateway IPv6 address which is used by the router to connect to the Internet (e.g., for synchronizing the system time with an NTP server).
+Optional .
+Hostname The name of the device assigned to its IPv6 address in the local subnet.